About the property

 You will be located just across the main east-shore road from Torch Lake.
 Locals and visitors know what a great lake Torch is for vacationing, sight-seeing, water-sports (including swimming, boating, tubing and more).
 You'll be just a couple blocks from charming downtown Alden itself and its marina, unique shops and restaurants.
 And you are at the foot of the 17-acre preserve that is 'Coy Mountain'.

 Experience beautiful sunsets and Torch Lake views from the kitchen and living room and from the west-facing porch on its settee or swing.
-Boat through the lower 'chain of lakes' (Torch, Bellaire, Elk, Clam, Skegemog).
+Swim in Torch Lake and the connected chain of lakes, Boat through the lower 'chain of lakes' (Torch, Bellaire, Elk, Clam, Skegemog).
 This smoke-free home is very close to area pro golf courses, Traverse City shopping and the wineries of Old Mission Peninsula and Leelanau County.
 Boyne, Petoskey and Harbor Springs are pleasant round-trip same-day excursions.

 You will be staying in what long-time locals still call 'the Chapelle' house, which in the late 1800s and early 1900s was the rooming and guest house for visitors from downstate and from Chicago and Ohio.
 The home was even larger then, with a 2-story guest room area, connecting at what is now the French doors in the formal dining room.
 In fact, you'll find the postcard of the home circa 1910 in the postcard collection at the Historical Museum, just across the main road from you, toward the Lake.

 The double corner lot provides room for children of all ages to play right in your yard, if you and they prefer.